wbrinksma/BlackboardAPI/readme.md

 actual BlackboardAPI.
 Once the request has been successful, the response will be stored in a specific object defined by `BBBackend.ts` as interface.

-- `BBBackend.ts` has an abstract class in which the method signatures are defined and documented.
+- `BAbstractBBackend.ts` has an abstract class in which the method signatures are defined and documented.
 The file also has interfaces that are used to structure the responses from `BBNativeBackend.ts`.